UMWEDU/umw-residencelife-sync/_pages/faqs.md

 </strong>All residence halls are non-smoking.
 Additionally, while smoking is allowed outside of the residence halls, students are required to be <strong>50 feet</strong> from the building.

 <strong>Can I have a lofted or bunked bed?
 </strong>You may not bring in outside lofts.
-Get more <a href="http://www.umw.edu/residencelife/before-you-get-to-campus/bed-bunk-or-loft-requests/">information regarding bed modifications</a>.
+The University beds are able to be bunked or lofted for your convenience.

 <strong>What if I still have questions?
 </strong><a href="http://www.umw.edu/residencelife/contact/">Ask away</a>!
 We're here to help.